Laukaha

-Laukaha is a very old Border Town in the district of Madhubani in the Indian state of Bihar.
+Laukaha is a border town and community development block in the district of Madhubani in the Indian state of Bihar.
 It is close to the border with Nepal and the Nepalese town of Thadi.
-The population of Laukaha is between 11, 000 and 15, 000.
+The population of Laukaha was between 11,000 and 15,000 in the early 2000s but is now around 30,000.

 Laukaha has a primary school, high school, inter college, a police station, a post office, a branch of State Bank of India & Gramin Bank in the market.

-Laukaha has three main temples - Panchanath (Lord Shiva temple), Bhagwati temple (Maa Durga temple) and Ramjanki temple (Lord Rama temple).

-The town was historically part of Karnad Dynasty of Mithila Kings starting from Nanyadeva.
+The town was historically part of the Karnat dynasty of Mithila kings starting from Nanyadeva.

-Entire Terai region of Nepal was under this dynasty until British ceded part of Tirhut region Terai to Nepal.
+The entire Terai region of Nepal was under the Karnats until the British ceded part of the Tirhut region of Terai to Nepal.